-CarbonBuilt’s Reversa™ process includes CO₂ emission-reducing innovations to both the concrete mix design and its curing process.
-On the formulation side, we introduce portlandite (also known as calcium hydroxide, a commodity chemical), reduce the usage of traditional cement and increase the use of waste materials like fly ash.
-The concrete is then formed using the same processes and equipment that are used today.
+CarbonBuilt’s Reversa™ process includes innovations to both the concrete mix design and its curing process.
+On the formulation side, we introduce portlandite (a widely-available commodity chemical; also known as calcium hydroxide or hydrated lime), reduce the usage of traditional Portland cement and increase the use of low-cost and low-carbon supplementary cementitious and filler materials.
+Concrete products are then formed using the same processes and equipment that are used today.

-The Reversa process reduces emissions through a combination of utilization (permanently embedding CO₂ into the concrete) and avoidance (reducing CO₂ emissions associated with the raw materials).
+The Reversa process reduces emissions by at least 60%, and potentially more than 100%, through a combination of utilization (permanently embedding CO₂ into the concrete) and avoidance (reducing CO₂ emissions associated with the raw materials).

 THE REVERSA™ PROCESS

 CarbonBuilt’s Reversa process is the first solution that marries substantial improvements in concrete’s carbon footprint with increased profitability for producers and “no compromise” performance.
-All three are required in order to create the future we envision.
+All three are required in order to deliver on the carbon utilization potential of concrete.

 Rahul Shendure, CarbonBuilt CEO